Fugitive Slave Act of 1850

-The Fugitive Slave Act or Fugitive Slave Law was passed by the United States Congress on September 18, 1850, as part of the Compromise of 1850 between Southern interests in slavery and Northern Free-Soilers.
+The Fugitive Slave Act or Fugitive Slave Law was a statute passed by the 31st United States Congress on September 18, 1850, as part of the Compromise of 1850 between Southern interests in slavery and Northern Free-Soilers.

 The Act was one of the most controversial elements of the 1850 compromise and heightened Northern fears of a slave power conspiracy.
-It required that all escaped slaves, upon capture, be returned to the enslaver and that officials and citizens of free states had to cooperate.
-Abolitionists nicknamed it the "Bloodhound Bill", after the dogs that were used to track down people fleeing from slavery.
+It required that all escaped slaves, upon capture, be returned to the slave-owner and that officials and citizens of free states had to cooperate.
 The Act contributed to the growing polarization of the country over the issue of slavery.
-It was one of the factors that led to the American Civil War.
+It was one of the factors that led to the founding of the Republican Party and the start of the American Civil War.